IBM/data-prep-kit/transforms/universal/tokenization/README.md

 The count of such rows will be stored in the `num_empty_rows` of the `metadata` file.

 For some tokenizers, their tokenization process could be slow for long documents with millions of characters.
-In such case, parameter `--tkn_chunk_size` should be used to specify the length to spit a document into chunks (for `en` text, this parameter should be set to `20000`, equivalently to 15 pages).
+In such cases, the `--tkn_chunk_size` parameter can be used to specify the maximum length of chunks to tokenize at one time.
+For `en` text, this parameter should be set to `20000`, equivalently to 15 pages.
 The tokenizer will tokenize each chunk individually and concatenate their returned token_ids.
 The default value for `--tkn_chunk_size` is `0` which tokenizes each document as a whole no matter how long it is.